sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 - Reuse ViewControllers (think Activity or Fragments) because they are not coupled to in-app navigation.

-Before we get deeper into what the Coordinator Pattern is and how it can be implemented, let's take a look at what the current state of in-app navigation in android development is.
+Before we get deeper into what the Coordinator pattern is and how it can be implemented, let's take a look at what the current state of in-app navigation in android development is.

 ## Navigation logic in Activity or Fragments
 Since the Android SDK requires an Context to start a new Activity (or FragmentManager to put a new Fragment on the back stack) it's quite common to put in-app navigation code directly into your Activity like this (you can find such code in the official android [guides](https://developer.android.com/training/basics/firstapp/starting-activity) provided by Google):